Everybody’s got a soul food restaurant favorite – mine is now Mississippi Belle.

-John and I went for an early dinner one Friday evening.
+Rahul and I went for an early dinner on Friday evening.
 The dinner menu is served family style – each person picks one meat dish and then both of you settle on 4 soul food-favorite side dishes.
-Hot water cornbread is on the house.
+Hot water cornbread is in the house.

 It may seem like a lot at first, but who cares.
 Wear your stretchy pants.

 Minutes after ordering we received our meal.Rahul and I both settled on pan-fried chicken (white meat for him, dark for me) because we really couldn’t NOT get it.
 The heaping plate of hot chicken was followed by bowls of creamy macaroni and cheese, seasoned green beans, fried corn and mashed potatoes with homemade gravy.

 Talk about juicy, well-seasoned chicken.
 I like crispy chicken, so I was a little worried that this may not be as crispy without deep frying it, but Mississippi Belle somehow keeps this crispy skin intact.Rahul’s white meat was moist, while mine wasn’t greasy and the legs had a lot of meat on them.